graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ### Legacy watershed

-From 1st January 2025 (`2025-01-01T00:00:00Z`), a server MUST support requests which accept the `application/graphql-response+json` media type (as indicated by the `Accept` header) using the UTF-8 encoding.
+From 1st January 2025 (`2025-01-01T00:00:00Z`), a server MUST support any _GraphQL-over-HTTP request_ which accepts the
+`application/graphql-response+json` media type (as indicated by the `Accept` header) using the UTF-8 encoding.

-Before 1st January 2025 (`2025-01-01T00:00:00Z`), if the client does not supply an `Accept` header, the server SHOULD treat the request as if it had `Accept: application/json`.
-From 1st January 2025 (`2025-01-01T00:00:00Z`), if the client does not supply an `Accept` header, the server SHOULD treat the request as if it had `Accept: application/graphql-response+json`.
+Before 1st January 2025 (`2025-01-01T00:00:00Z`), if the client does not supply an `Accept` header, the server SHOULD treat the _GraphQL-over-HTTP request_ as if it had `Accept: application/json`.
+From 1st January 2025 (`2025-01-01T00:00:00Z`), if the client does not supply an `Accept` header, the server SHOULD treat the _GraphQL-over-HTTP request_ as if it had `Accept: application/graphql-response+json`.

 Note: This default is in place to maintain compatibility with legacy clients.

 ## Validation

-Validation of a well-formed GraphQL-over-HTTP request SHOULD apply all the [validation rules](https://spec.graphql.org/draft/#sec-Validation) specified by the GraphQL specification.
+Validation of a well-formed _GraphQL-over-HTTP request_ SHOULD apply all the [validation rules](https://spec.graphql.org/draft/#sec-Validation) specified by the GraphQL specification.

 The server MAY, at its discretion, apply additional validation rules.

+Note: Examples of additional validation rules the server may apply include depth limit, complexity limit, etc.

 ## Execution

-Execution of a GraphQL-over-HTTP request follows [GraphQL's ExecuteRequest()](<https://spec.graphql.org/draft/#ExecuteRequest()>) algorithm.
+Execution of a _GraphQL-over-HTTP request_ follows
+[GraphQL's ExecuteRequest()](<https://spec.graphql.org/draft/#ExecuteRequest()>)
+algorithm.

+Note: In general, a _GraphQL-over-HTTP request_ that does not pass validation should not be executed; however in certain circumstances, for example persisted operations that were previously known to be valid, the server may attempt execution regardless of validation errors.

 ## Status Codes

-In case of errors that completely prevent the generation of a well-formed _GraphQL response_, the server SHOULD respond with the appropriate status code depending on the concrete error condition.
+In case of errors that completely prevent the generation of a well-formed _GraphQL response_, the server SHOULD respond with the appropriate status code depending on the concrete error condition, and MUST NOT respond with a `2xx` status code when using the `application/graphql-response+json` media type.

-Note: Typically this will be the `400` (Bad Request) status code.
+Note: Typically the appropriate status code will be `400` (Bad Request).

-Note: This rule is "should" to maintain compatibility with legacy servers which can return 200 status codes even when this type of error occurs.
+Note: This rule is "should" to maintain compatibility with legacy servers which can return 200 status codes even when this type of error occurs, but only when not using the `application/graphql-response+json` media type.

 Otherwise, the status codes depends on the media type with which the GraphQL response will be served: